flatironinstitute/disBatch/Readme.md

                         Number of cores used per task; may be fractional (default: 1).
   -t TASKSPERNODE, --tasksPerNode TASKSPERNODE
                         Maximum concurrently executing tasks per node (up to cores/cpusPerTask).
+  -k COMMAND, --retire-cmd COMMAND
+                        Shell command to run to retire a node (environment includes $NODE being retired, remaining $ACTIVE node list, $RETIRED node list; default based on batch system).
+  -K, --no-retire       Don't retire nodes from the batch system (e.g., if running as part of a larger job); equivalent to -k ''.
+  -s HOST:COUNT, --ssh-node HOST:COUNT
+                        Run tasks over SSH on the given nodes (can be specified multiple times for additional hosts; equivalent to setting DISBATCH_SSH_NODELIST)
   -r STATUSFILE, --resume-from STATUSFILE
                         Read the status file from a previous run and skip any completed tasks (may be specified multiple times).
   -R, --retry           With -r, also retry any tasks which failed in previous runs (non-zero return).